codingblocks/qit.cloud/README.md

 The website is a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) built on [ReactJs](https://reactjs.org/) that uses [styled components](https://www.styled-components.com/docs/basics).

+Note: this branch is currently running off of Elasticsearch, so things are going to be bumpy for a bit!

 ## NEW Before you run this program ##
 Since we are improving a lot of the features, the most simple way to get the app to work is to download and install Docker on your machine.
 This only needs done once, and is the best way to enjoy all of the options.
 The specifics for the software are on the pages, and should be simple to follow.